swordfeng/node-libutp/README.md

 The library may not suitable for using in production.
 If you find any bugs, feel free to open an issue.

-TODO: use epoll instead of libuv on linux so that ICMP messages can be handled.